Article

 Your mobile website speed influences your online visibility (SEO)

-Breaking news in the small world of SEO: mobile page speed will effectively become an official ranking factor in search results, starting July 2018 (source: Search Engine Journal).
+Breaking news in the small world of SEO: mobile page speed will effectively become an official ranking factor in search results, starting July 2018 (source: Search Engine Land).

 Well aware of the meteoric rise of mobile traffic, Google rolled out its Mobile-First Index in 2017, meaning that the search engine now ranks websites primarily based on mobile performance factors rather than desktop performances.